wangziqi2013/wangziqi2013.github.io/_posts/2018-06-10-Bit-Plane-Compression.markdown

 Compressing for main-memory can be beneficial as it saves both capacity and bus traffic.
 This paper mainly focuses on the latter, without presenting in a detailed manner how compressed blocks are stored and indexed in the DRAM array.
 There exists several design trade-offs for memory compression architectures.
-For examples, designing for cache only compression significantly differs from designing for main memory compression, because the former could
+For examples, designing for cache only compression significantly differs from designing for main memory compression, because the former could employ techniques such as re-compression and fast indexing structures with relatively low overheads, while the latter usually could not afford so.
+The compression algorithm is also of great importance to the overall system design.
+Classical fixed-length encoding may be favored as they can approximate the entropic limit.
+The computational complexity on hardware, on the other hand, can be prohibitive.
+Variable lengthed encoding with a dictionary could work for cache only compression, but the overhead of the dictionary when applied to the main memory can overshadow its benefit.

+This paper proposes Bit-Plane Compression (BPC), which is specifically tuned for GPGPU.
+GPGPU systems benefit from compression for two reasons.
+First, the